-Evaluation of Teaching

-Peer and Self Assessment

-For May 6, 2021 Faculty Senate Review

-Developed by the Academic Policy Council with input from the Welfare Council
+Evaluation of Teaching Peer and Self Assessment DRAFT 4/8/2021 Developed by the Academic Policy Council with input from the Welfare Council

-This document presents suggested guidelines and recommendations on conducting peer assessment of teaching on a regular basis.
+This document presents guidelines and recommendations to conduct peer assessment of teaching on a regular basis.
 These can be implemented at the college or department levels.
 Some colleges have already implemented a process.

-Evaluation of Teaching should be tailored to the modalities (in person, online, labs, flipped) and level of program (undergraduate, graduate, professional).
+Evaluation of Teaching should be matched with the modalities (in person, online, labs, flipped) and level of program (undergraduate, graduate, professional).